Will you be spending Easter in Wales this year? If you are here are some Ancient Welsh traditions you might find interesting about.

 If you are renting a caravan in Wales over the Easter break, join with the locals and have some fun.
 There will be plenty of Easter parades and events across the region.

-Good Friday (Dydd Gwener y Groglith) falls on 14 April this year and on this day the Welsh used to make their way to church barefoot so as not to unsettle the land.
+Good Friday (Dydd Gwener y Groglith) – on this day the Welsh used to make their way to church barefoot so as not to unsettle the land.

 Egg clapping (clapio wyau) is making a revival on Anglesey.
 Dating back to the 1800s children would visit local farmers.
 Beating a wooden drum and singing was their way of asking the farmer for some eggs.
 The Mentor Mon organisation has begun an initiative to revive this practice on the island over the Easter break.
 Children will be led around villages clapping for eggs, having learned the traditional song.
 They’ll also listen to stories and participate in arts and crafts sessions.